abhishekarya1/Hash-Define-myNotes/content/web-api/others.md

   optional string email = 3;
 }
 ```

+[Apache Thrift](https://thrift.apache.org/) is an alternative to gRPC and has its own binary message exchange format.

+[gRPCurl](https://github.com/fullstorydev/grpcurl) - like cURL, but for gRPC.

 ## SOAP
 SOAP is an acronym for Simple Object Access Protocol.
 It is an **XML-based messaging protocol** for exchanging information among applications which are built with different programming languages.
 SOAP works over HTTP.